Ivo-Balbaert/The_Way_to_Jai/book/03A_Compiling_and_running_your_first_program.md

 ```
 This is very clear: it gives you the line (4) on which the error occurred, and even the exact column (37)!
 You'll find that Jai has strong compiler checks and helpful error messages following the motto: _better resolve errors at compile-time than having to deal with bugs at run-time_.
 Also the Jai compiler stops at the first error it encounters and only reports that, and no executable is generated.
 This means that after correcting the error, the next  compilation might flag new error(s)!
-You must continue correcting them until the compilation succeeds.
+You must continue correcting them until compilation succeeds.

-Sometimes the compiler signals a _Warning_ instead of an _Error_; a warning means that something strange is detected in the code, but the executable is generated.
+Sometimes the compiler signals a _Warning_ instead of an _Error_; a warning means that something strange is detected in the code, but the executable is nonetheless generated.

 ### 3.3.7 Exiting a program
 Normally a Jai program will stop after execution of the last statement in `main()`.
 In exceptional circumstances, a program can encounter a run-time error and crash, which means that the OS has terminated the program.
-Jai also provides the `exit` procedure to stop the program at any condition it encounters or reaches, see for example the following program (see 3.3_exit.jai):
+Jai also provides the `exit` procedure to stop the program.
+This can be used always, but more specifically when an abnormal condition is encountered, see for example the following program (see 3.3_exit.jai):

 ```c++
 #import "Basic";